Vinayreddysuram/terraform_project/README.md

 # terraform_project
-This project contains launching basic instance of terraform using aws cloud.
+This project contains launching basic services in aws using terraform